xwero/idable-queries-core/README.md

 This function get the default regex or a custom one from the `PARAMETER_REGEX` environment variable.

 > **note:** Both regexes should have a colon as divider between the class and the case.

+### isIdableQuery

+Check to verify if a query has placeholders that can be picked up by the idable regexes.

 ### queryStringFromIdentifier